geshan/geshan.github.com/posts/2025-02-06-ollama-commands.md

 ### Ollama create

 With the `ollama create` command, you can create a new variant of an existing open model.
 For example, you will create a new variant of the `smollm2:135m` parameter model with a context window of 16K, and the temperature (creativeness) is set to 0.1, which is significantly less creative.
-To do this, first, you will create a Model file named `Modelfile-smollm2-16k` in your current folder with the following content:
+To do this, first, you will create a model file named `Modelfile-smollm2-16k` in your current folder with the following content:

 ```bash
 FROM smollm2:135m